VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Introduction

-The recent development in {\em machine learning-based} vulnerability detection is to use deep learning \cite{vuldeepecker,SySeVR} and operate at a finer, or ``program slice'', level.
-These detectors also can relieve the problem of {\em manual-feature definition}, which has received further attention recently \cite{DBLP:conf/ccs/LinZLPX17,DBLP:journals/corr/abs-1807-04320,DBLP:journals/corr/abs-1803-04497}.
+The recent development in {\em machine learning-based} vulnerability detection is to use deep learning \cite{vuldeepecker,SySeVR,DBLP:journals/corr/abs-2001-02334}, while operating at a fine-grained {\em program slice} level.
+These detectors can relieve the problem of {\em manual-feature definition}, which has received further attention recently \cite{DBLP:conf/ccs/LinZLPX17,DBLP:journals/corr/abs-1807-04320,DBLP:journals/tii/LinZLPXVM18,duan2019vulsniper,zhou2019devign}.
 However, these detectors still offer {\em inadequate detection capability} and {\em inadequate locating precision}.